-Jennifer Gidley is listed as the "Research Director" of ORI in spite of having no academic training or apparent experience in "Oceanic Research".
+Jennifer Gidley is listed as ORI's "Director of Research" in spite of having no academic training or apparent experience in "Oceanic Research".
 Gidley's Ph.d is in "Future Studies".

 Earl de Blonville is listed as the "CEO" and skipper of both of the ships discussed below.
-He is also listed as a Fellow of the Royal Geographical Society (FRGS).
-(Anyone expressing a sincere interest in Geography who can pay the annual fee can be an FRGS).
-Annual FRGS membership is considerably cheaper (110 GBP) than membership in LinkedIn ($720 USD) as an example.
+He is also listed as a Fellow of the Royal Geographical Society (FRGS) where membership is available to anyone with an interest in Geography, a pulse and the annual fee of 110 GBP.

 Mr. de Blonville is also listed as a "lifetime member" of the Australian New Zealand Scientific Exploration Society (ANZSES), an organization which ceased to exist in 1996.